ljyou001/multicoder-auth/README.md

 ## Overview

-**@multicoder/auth** is a comprehensive authentication and profile management solution designed for developers working with multiple AI providers.
+**multicoder** is a comprehensive authentication and profile management solution designed for developers working with multiple AI providers.
 It provides a unified interface to manage credentials, switch between profiles, and maintain consistent authentication state across Anthropic Claude, Google Gemini, OpenAI/Codex, Amazon Q, and more.

-Whether you're building automation tools, desktop applications, or command-line utilities, @multicoder/auth eliminates the complexity of managing multiple API keys and OAuth flows across different providers.
+Whether you're building automation tools, desktop applications, or command-line utilities, multicoder eliminates the complexity of managing multiple API keys and OAuth flows across different providers.

-## Why @multicoder/auth?
+## Why multicoder?

 - **🔐 Unified Authentication**: One consistent API for all AI providers
 - **👤 Profile Management**: Easily switch between different development contexts